-New York’s hard-charging beer bar scene shows no sign of fizzing out with a diverse crop ofdives and pubs leading the pack.
-These craft beer bars, beer gardens and beer halls serve not only top-notch brews but also some of the best bar food and snacks in NYC and weekend brunch.
+New York’s hard-charging beer bar scene shows no sign of fizzing out with a diverse crop of dives and pubs leading the pack.
+These craft beer bars, beer gardens and beer halls serve not only the best beer in NYC, but also some mouthwatering bar food and snacks and weekend brunch.
 If you’re a beer lover, here are the bars you need to check out in NYC.

 RECOMMENDED: Full guide to the best bars in NYC

 Best beer bars in NYC

-Greenpoint drinkery Tørst—Danish for “thirst”—is helmed by legendary “gypsy brewer” Jeppe Jarnit-Bjergsø and chef Daniel Burns, formerly of the planet’s hottest restaurant, Noma in Copenhagen.
+Greenpoint drinkery Tørst—Danish for “thirst”—is helmed by legendary “gypsy brewer” Jeppe Jarnit-Bjergsø and chef Jesus Cervantes.
 These warriors are laying waste to tired ideas of what a great taproom should be, with a minimalist space that looks and smells like a modernist log cabin, and rare brews from thoughout Europe and North America, not to mention a robust bread program, you'll want to post up here.

 It’s not shocking that three hops-head buddies would transform a 5,000-square-foot warehouse into a brewery.
 It’s more unusual, however, when that concept evolves into a bi-level beast with a bar, an event space and, of all things, a coffeeshop.
 The unlikely combination aligns under the direction of Sycamore cofounder Justin Israelson, entrepreneur Joshua Stylman and lawyer Andrew Unterberg.
 Their multipurpose space sprawls over concrete floors with all the whitewashed brick and reclaimed wood you’d expect from a Brooklyn bar, along with draft beers and cocktails that you wouldn’t.